 Ministry of Justice and Solicitor General

 MLAs Angela Pitt and Nathan Neudorf co-chaired a working group that consulted with victim advocacy groups and victim-serving organizations to gather opinions on the current service delivery model and identify ways to better support victims of crime.

-A final report and recommendations will be submitted to the minister of Justice and Solicitor General by early 2021.
+The final report and recommendations was submitted to the minister of Justice and Solicitor General in early 2021.